bossenti/pycon-23-streampipes-pythonistas/README.md

 The script publishes one row of the specified CSV file per second and drops all columns specified by the `--drop`flag using `0` as node identifier, when all rows are published it terminates.

 Now you can read the data from StreamPipes via a connection to the Modbus server listening on `localhost:5002`.
+Be aware that you need to pass `host.docker.internal` as host inside StreamPipes.

 ## Second Demo - StreamPipes Python